Segmensation/segmensation-rtd/docs/source/development/building_frontend_executeable.rst

    :alt: building App
    :align: center

-This is not connected to the backend yet(needs to be figured out in some future work), but you can explore Segmensation already.
+This is not connected to the backend yet (running backend on server and adjusting variables for connection to server is needed), but you can explore Segmensation already.

+Since all data and the execution of the algorithms is done in the backend, non of the algorithms can be actually done when no connection to the backend is established.